-The focal theme for 2013-2014 is “OCCUPATION: From Space and Time to Practice and Politics."
+The focal theme for 2014-2015 is “Sensation.”
 Six to eight Fellows will be appointed.
 Selected Fellows will collaborate with the Director of the Society for the Humanities, Timothy Murray, Professor of Comparative Literature and English and Curator of the Rose Goldsen Archive of New Media Art, an international research center on new media.
-The Senior Scholars in Residence will be Wendy Brown (Class of 1936 First Professor of Political Science, University of California, Berkeley) for the Fall 2013 semester, and Judith Butler (Maxine Elliot Professor of Rhetoric and Comparative Literature, University of California, Berkeley) for a short term visit during the Fall 2013 semester.
+The Senior Invited Fellows will be Lauren Berlant, George M. Pullman Professor of English, University of Chicago, Saba Mahmood, Associate Professor, Department of Anthropology, University of California at Berkeley, and Susanna Siegel, Edgar Pierce Professor of Philosophy, Harvard University.

-The David R. Atkinson Center for a Sustainable Future co-sponsors one fellowship to support scholarly work addressing occupation as it relates to energy, the environment or economic development.
+Cornell’s David R. Atkinson Center for a Sustainable Future co-sponsors one fellowship to support scholarly work addressing sensation as it relates to energy, the environment or economic development.

 Fellows should be working on topics related to the year's theme.
 Their approach to the humanities should be broad enough to appeal to students and scholars in several humanistic disciplines.

 Applicants must have received the Ph.D. degree before January 1, 2013.
 The Society for the Humanities will not consider applications from scholars who received the Ph.D. after this date.
 Applicants must also have one or more years of teaching experience, which may include teaching as a graduate student.

 Candidates should inform the Society of their intention to apply by returning the attached form immediately.
 The following application materials must be postmarked on or before October 1, 2013.
 Faxed or emailed applications will not be accepted.